wallarm/product-documentation/docs/latest/user-guides/rules/disable-request-parsers.md

 To create and apply the rule:

-1. Create the rule **Disable/Enable request parser** in the **Profile & Rules** section of Wallarm Console.
+1. Create the rule **Disable/Enable request parser** in the **Rules** section of Wallarm Console.
 The rule consists of the following components:

       * **Condition** [describes](add-rule.md#branch-description) the endpoints to apply the rule to.
       * Parsers to be disabled / enabled for the specified request element.